Florence Y'alls: History

-2008

 In 2008, the team finished with a 47–49 record, missing a playoff spot by four games.
 For the first time, the Freedom attracted over 100,000 fans to Champion Window Field, with a total of 106,707 fans for the year.

-Uniform changes

 In early 2008, the Freedom changed their primary colors from red, white, and blue to black, red, and silver.

-2009

 In 2009, the Freedom opened against the Midwest Sliders of Ypsilanti at home on May 20.
 Florence opened 2009 with two major changes—FieldTurf instead of a natural grass surface and a new coaching staff.
 Toby Rumfield became the new field manager, and Freedom alumni Greg Stone, the Freedom's all-time hit leader, as hitting coach and Bill Browett as pitching coach.

-2018
+In 2016, the team introduced their new mascot Y'All Star, an anthropomorphic water tower.

 Clint Brown died in January 2018 after 15 years as team president and owner.
 He was succeeded by his widow, Kim Brown.

-2019

 Sale of the team to a group of local investors was finalized July 2019.
 In October 2019, the new owners announced a rebranding of the team for the 2020 season, dropping the name Freedom immediately.
 The new team name, Florence Y'alls, was announced in January 2020.
 The team takes its new name from the local Florence Y'all Water Tower.

-2020

 Due to the COVID-19 pandemic, the Frontier League canceled their 2020 season and did not play.

-2021

 The Y'alls successfully returned to the playoffs, capturing their fifth division title.
 However, they lost the first round to the Schaumburg Boomers 3 games to 1.

-2022

 In March 2022, the Y'alls and Thomas More University partnered to rename the home of the Florence Y'alls Thomas More Stadium.
 As part of the agreement, the stadium will also become the home of the Thomas More Saints baseball team starting in Spring 2023.
-Unfortunately, the team missed the playoffs for the first time since 2018.
+The team missed the playoffs for the first time since 2018.